systemmonkey42/sshportal/README.md

 apt install ./sshportal.deb
 ```

-This will install sshportal as a systemd service, configure logrotate to keep 1 year of audit logs and add a dedicated cron for session logs.
+This will install sshportal as a systemd service, configure logrotate to keep 1 year of audit logs and add a systemd timer for purging session logs.
 See [`packaging`](https://github.com/alterway/sshportal/tree/master/packaging).

 2) Get the invite token